Neosoulink/my-resources/writing/A clean react-native app.md

 ## Intro

 Hey, hello, how's going?

 So, you have finally decided to do your best and make a change in the way you organized your ReactNative app?
 Or are you just curious about what the heck I'll share here?

-Wellcome man of culture, let's dive into this quick guide.
+Welcome man/lady of culture, let's dive into this quick guide.